hotkit/odin/Python/bin/odin.md

 Superusers are listed as members of all groups and as having all permissions whether or not they've been explicitly added to any groups.

+Expired user accounts are shown as belonging to the correct groups, but do not list any permissions.

 ### Add a user to one or more groups

     membership user group1 [group2 [group3 ...]]